PracticeWEB/boilerplate_theme/readme.md

 * theme-variables.less

 This is because:
-###We dont need to edit bootstrap.less:
-We can override it with Bootstrap theme customiser tools available online if we want/need to.
+* We dont need to edit bootstrap.less: We can override it with Bootstrap theme customiser tools available online if we want/need to.
-###We will need to edit theme-variables.less and save this file in our text editors:
-But we dont need to compile it as its being included in our theme.less file.
+* We will need to edit theme-variables.less and save this file in our text editors: But we dont need to compile it as its being included in our theme.less file.
 If you accidently compile theme-variables.less its not a problem, you simply get a blank css file with the same name which can be deleted with out any negative impact.
-###Compiling a less file
-* If you compile a less file a css file with the same name will be created.
+* Compiling a less file: If you compile a less file a css file with the same name will be created.

-##Using LESS.
+##Starting out using the LESS language
 To begin with, you will most likely find using Variables, Mixins and Nesting and possibly Operations easiest to work with.
 See this [beginners guide][less beginners guide].
 A comprehensive listing can be found [here][less comprehensive listing].

 ##Working with the Boilerplate theme